edezhic/prest/README.md

 As of now `Table` also requires derived `Deserialize` to enable DB editor in the...

-**Admin panel** - collects filtered stats for requests/responses, logs, and provides read/write GUI to all initialized tables.
+**Admin panel** - collects filtered stats for requests/responses with their timings, high-level info and traces, provides read/write GUI to all initialized tables, allows tracking scheduled tasks and remote host controls in local builds.
 While blog intentionally exposes access to it for demo purposes, by default all built-in and apps routes starting with `/admin` are protected by...

 **Auth** - session and user management based on passwords and OAuth/openID.
 Persisted in the built-in DB, can be initiated by leading users to the predefined routes, and can retrieve current auth/user info using an extractor: